 Once the fish arrive at their destination, they are starved in between treatments to emulate the conditions that would prompt them to eat dead skin (or more likely, scales) in the wild.
 The RSPCA voiced concerns over the effect that constantly moving the fish from tank to tank might have on their life expectancy.
 Like all fish kept in captivity, doctor fish need their water temperature and quality to remain consistent.
 Lastly, exposure to the chemicals that customers may have on their feet in the form of lotion or sunscreen is also likely to be detrimental.

-Where to Get a Pedicure and What to Look For
+Where to Go and What to Look For

 Although there’s no way to guarantee that the fish at your chosen spa are well-treated, there are ways to minimize the risk to your own health.
 Make sure that the company follows basic hygiene procedures, including rinsing your feet thoroughly before the pedicure and checking for cuts and abrasions both before and after.
 Advanced filtration systems including UV sterilization cut the risk of bacterial infection to almost zero.